adamruzicka/foreman_theme_satellite/README.md

 ## Usage

-By creating a new file with the same name in the theme plugin you will override the original file completely, If you wish to override just part of the asset you will need to include the original files.
+By creating a new file with the same name in the theme plugin you will override the original file completely, If you wish to override just part of the asset you will need to include the original files in the following way:

-#####For scss/css:
+#####For scss/css

--On top of the new file add `@import path/*filename` to the core files is need(if installed from package the path will be /usr/share/foreman/app/assets/stylesheets).
+- On top of the new file add `@import path/*filename` to the core files is need(if installed from package the path will be /usr/share/foreman/app/assets/stylesheets).

 *Imprtant note* : add `//=include_foreman stylesheets/*filename` If the core file includes a sprockets //=require*.

-#####For javascripts:
+#####For javascripts

--On top of the new file add `//=include_foreman javascripts/*filename`.
+- On top of the new file add `//=include_foreman javascripts/*filename`.

-#####For images:
+#####For images

--Add a file to the assets/images with the same name as the image you want to override.
+- Add a file to the assets/images with the same name as the image you want to override.

 ## Contributing